gsunit/Extreme-Uber-Eats-Scraping/README.md

 # Extreme Uber Eats Scraping

+## How would you describe this project?
+T

 ## Step #1 - Gather city names and URLs
 [`cities.ipynb`]() contains the code to fetch names and URLs of each city Uber Eats is operational in USA.
 As of the July 2020, they were a dozen shy of 33k cities.
 This first step is crucial as we would later make calls to the every city's page.